How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 Impact on Functional Outcomes

 A strong abdominal wall is essential for core stability and strength.
 Weakened abdominal muscles impact mobility and can cause pain and discomfort.
-Therefore, physical activities might be hard for patients who have experienced massive weight loss, inhibiting their ability to exercise and function in general, deteriorating their quality of life.
+Therefore, physical activities might be hard for patients who have experienced massive weight loss, inhibiting their ability to exercise and function in general.

 Residual Fat Pockets